Climate change mitigation

 Calculation of our emissions

-We report our greenhouse gas emissions in accordance with the GHG Protocol (Greenhouse Gas Protocol), which is divided into direct emissions (Scope 1) and indirect emissions (Scope 2 and 3), upstream and downstream.
-The image shows what is included in our Scopes 1 - 3.
+We report our greenhouse gas emissions in accordance with the Greenhouse Gas Protocol, which is divided into direct emissions (Scope 1) and indirect emissions (Scope 2 and 3), upstream and downstream.
+The image shows what is included in our Scope 1 - 3.

-We use actual consumption when calculating the emissions and primarily report the market-based method, as we then have statistics from 2002 onwards.
-However, for 2022 we also report the outcome according to the location-based method.
+We use actual consumption when calculating emissions and report primarily using the market-based method, as we have statistics from 2002 onwards, but we also report the outcome using the location-based method.

 Solar cells our way